adon-cloudcannon/landing-page-test/src/collections/posts/2021-10-07-making-a-page-builder-with-cloudcannon.md

 ---
 Page builders give editors an intuitive and easy way to manage and build websites.
 All editing can be done within CloudCannon's Visual Editor in real time.

 Visual data previews are enabled with the use of [Bookshop](https://github.com/CloudCannon/bookshop).
-Bookshop is a component development workflow for static websites which currently supports [Jekyll](https://jekyllrb.com/){: target="_blank" rel="noopener noreferrer"} and [Eleventy](https://11ty.dev/){: target="_blank" rel="noopener noreferrer"}, and will support a wider variety of static site generators in the near future.
+Bookshop is a component development workflow for static websites which currently supports [Jekyll](https://jekyllrb.com/) and [Eleventy](https://11ty.dev/), and will support a wider variety of static site generators in the near future.

 Bookshop helps you to create a component-based file structure, which works out of the box with CloudCannon's *[array structures](https://cloudcannon.com/documentation/articles/defining-what-adds-to-an-array-with-array-structures/#array-structures)*.
 (See our documentation on [array structures](https://cloudcannon.com/documentation/articles/array-structures-reference/) for more information.)
 This setup allows CloudCannon to immediately re-render any changes to page components and edits within the Visual Editor.

 ## Getting started

-Download or fork our example repositories ( [Jekyll](https://github.com/CloudCannon/page-builder-example-jekyll){: target="_blank" rel="noopener"}, [11ty](https://github.com/CloudCannon/page-builder-example-eleventy){: target="_blank" rel="noopener"} ) from GitHub.
+Download or fork our example repositories ( [Jekyll](https://github.com/CloudCannon/page-builder-example-jekyll), [11ty](https://github.com/CloudCannon/page-builder-example-eleventy) ) from GitHub.
 If you've downloaded the example website you will need to unzip it.
 With your terminal, change directory into the website. e.g. `cd ~/desktop/page-builder-example-jekyll/`

 To run the website locally run the following commands: